 The Phytotron is important for its association with the designer Roy Grounds.
 Although not a major example of the Post-War modern architectural styles or Grounds' architectural work, it well demonstrates Grounds’ design skills with its innovative laboratory functional features and the modern style architectural expression of the building with smooth wall surfaces and cubiform patterning in the sunhoods.
 (Criterion H1)

 Dates and natures of any works, maintenance or other activity that is relevant to conservation of heritage values

 Property or information access restrictions/requirements

-The building is currently occupied by CSIRO and external tenants.
+The building is currently occupied by CSIRO.
 Access is limited and must be arranged through CSIRO Business and Infrastructure Services.
 For access to this premises, please e-mail PropertyManager@csiro.au.

 Consultation requirements relating to the place

 - 2013 Heritage Issues Report and Statement of Heritage Impact prepared by Rappoport Pty Ltd.

 - 2005 CSIRO Black Mountain Heritage Study (Stage 1) prepared by Duncan Marshall, Madelaine Maple, Alistair Grinbergs, Brendan O’Keefe and Michael Pearson.